varunoberoi/deepstream.io-website-old/pages/info/messagestructure/writing-a-client.md

 # Features

-Making sure your client works in the exact way the server expects it can be quite challenging when running against a real server.
+Making sure your client works in the exact way the server expects it to can be quite challenging when running against a real server.
 Because of this, we covered all the features offered using [cucumber](https://cucumber.io/), a format that is supported by most of the popular programming languages.

 What this means is you can test your client continuously while developing it using prewritten integration tests.
 These tests are continuously run against current clients and when you get them all passing provides the guarantee you're using the procotol correctly.